qgis/QGIS-Documentation/source/docs/user_manual/processing/intro.rst

    Processing Toolbox

-* The graphical modeler.
+* The :guilabel:`Graphical modeler`.
 Several algorithms can be combined graphically using the modeler to define a workflow, creating a single process that involves several subprocesses.

 .. _figure_model_dialog: